devnizamuddin/devnizamuddin/README.md

 - 💬 Ask me about **Flutter & Android & iOS**

 - 📫 How to reach me **dev.nizamuddin@gmail.com**

+<h2>Carrer Summary</h2>

+-  2 years plus professional job experience in working with Mobile technologies.

+-  Experience in building apps from scratch in both Flutter and Android.
+-
+-  Experience in deploying apps in both AppStore & PlayStore.
+-
+-  Having experience in working in backend technologies.

 <h2 style="margin-left:200" >Find me on <a href="https://linkedin.com/in/devnizamuddin" target="_blank" rel="noreferrer">LinkedIn</a></h2>